GCamp0/sky_scribe/README.md

 I asked questions to make sure I understood why things were being done a certain way, especially around watchdog, the scheduler, and config system.
 I also pointed out when code suggestions were wrong or missing something, and I pushed for cleaner architecture and control flow.

 One example was when I realized importing `main.py` would trigger unwanted input prompts — so I pushed to only import the necessary functions.
 I also questioned why we’d use JSON if we were eventually building a UI, and that helped shape the app's direction.

+I did this all while working a full time job and fixing up my house alone.

 ---